dymium-org/dymiumModules/modules/demography/README.md

 target = 100
 ```

-  - time\_steps: a integer vector that contains the time steps in which
+  - time\_steps: an integer vector that contains the time steps in which
     this event should be run.

 ### Note